-- 1. Determine the area impacted by severe weather or other operational concern; i.e., equipment outage, sector volume or flight delays.
+- 1. Determine the area impacted by severe weather or other operational concerns; i.e., equipment outage, sector volume or flight delays.
 Discuss with the ATCSCC weather unit and field facilities the expected extent of the weather, emphasizing the time of development, affected area, tops, movement and duration. - 2.
-Examine the flights traversing the impacted area, either through ETMS or FCA list.
+Examine the flights traversing the impacted area, either through ETMS or FEA/FCA list.
 Focus on the number of flights and their filed routes.
-When reading the flight plans, remember that an "S" in front of the time denotes scheduled (or preliminary) routing information and the user has not yet filed their ATC flight plan. - 3.
+When reading the flight plans, remember that the reliability of routing information varies with flight status.
+The best way to determine the accuracy of the routing information is to relate it to the accuracy of the estimated time of departure (ETD) information.
+The ETD prefixes are: - A: Actual departure time based on NAS departure message. - E: Estimated departure time.
+NAS messages indicating the flight is active have been received, but no departure message has been received. - T: Flight has pushed from the gate and is in taxi status.
+This is derived from NAS user Out-Off-On-In (OOOI) data. - P: Proposed departure time and filed route from flight plan. - N: Early intent message from NAS user. - S: Scheduled time from Official Airline Guide (OAG) and "best guess" routing information from ETMS. - 3.
 Determine the initiative required.
 Many times the users have already filed themselves around the impacted area, precluding the need for reroutes.
 If this is the case, the situation may be handled tactically.
 Alternately, the situation may be handled with deviations or MIT.
 Advise the SVRWX Coordinator of your intentions, to help avoid conflictions with other active or planned initiatives. - 4.
 If a reroute is necessary, the first resource for developing reroutes is the National Playbook, which features prevalidated routes for many different scenarios.
 The Playbook does not, however, address every situation and specialists should be prepared to create ad hoc routes as necessary. - 5.
 Discuss the route with the affected facilities, making any necessary route adjustments.
 Field facilities are expected to favor and accept rerouted traffic.
-This may result in facilities restricting their internal traffic with MIT or with altitude caps to accommodate the reroute. - 6.
+This may result in facilities restricting their internal traffic with MIT, altitude caps, or other traffic management initiatives to accommodate volume rerouted in accordance with national priorities. - 6.
 Complete a Severe Weather Reroute Advisory, which will automatically be entered in the Severe Weather log.
 Remember to enter your operating initials along with the advisory in the log when more than one person is signed on in Severe Weather.